enkessler/childprocess/README.md

   process = ChildProcess.build("sh" , "-c",
                                "for i in {1..3}; do echo $i; sleep 1; done") process.io.stdout = w
-  process.start # This results in a fork, inheriting the write end of the pipe.
+  process.start # This results in a subprocess inheriting the write end of the pipe.

-  # Close parent's copy of the write end of the pipe so when the (forked) child
+  # Close parent's copy of the write end of the pipe so when the child
   # process closes its write end of the pipe the parent receives EOF when
   # attempting to read from it.
 If the parent leaves its write end open, it
   # will not detect EOF.